USAFA-Blue-Horizon/BlueHorizon-InfoPage/docs/md/test.md

-Test document what can we do here
+# Test document what can we do here

+Some text **some bold text**

+Image test

+![A screenshot of a computer
+Description automatically generated](media/image1.png){width="2.437625765529309in" height="5.007201443569554in"}